Supun009/express-typescript-API/docs/ARCHITECTURE.md

   - `asyncHandler.ts`: A wrapper for async route handlers to automatically catch errors and pass them to the global error handler.
   - `apiResponse.ts`: Standardized success/error response formatters.
   - `AppError.ts`: A custom error class for handling operational errors.
+  - `logger.ts`: A robust logger using `pino`.
+It writes structured JSON logs to `stdout` in production.
+This approach is ideal for containerized environments where logs are treated as event streams and collected by the platform (e.g., Google Cloud Logging, Datadog).
   - `jwt.ts`: Functions for signing and verifying JWTs.